Club Tournament Rules

 Rule 1.
 These Tournament Rules shall be permanent and part of the Summerville Bassmasters Constitution/By-Laws, and can be amended only under established procedures (Article IV).

 Rule 2.
-The tournament year will run from October 1st through September 30th.
-There will normally be one club tournament each month, competitively fished on a quarterly basis.
-The quarters are: October-November-December, January-February-March; April-May-June; and July-August-September.
-The Tournament Chairman, assisted by the Tournament Committee, will supervise all functions of club tournaments, including any disqualifying actions.
-The Tournament Chairman is an elected club official, and the Tournament Committee will be composed of the Safety Coordinator and at least two volunteers from the general membership of the club.
+The tournament year will run from September 1st through August 30th.
+There will normally be one club tournament each month, unless waived by the Board of Directors.
+The Tournament Chairman, assisted by the Board of Directors, will supervise all functions of club tournaments, including any disqualifying actions.

 Rule 3.
-Entry fees for the club tournaments will be $30.00 for club members and $10.00 for guests.
-Out of each member’s $30.00 entry fee: $19.00 goes to Summerville Bassmasters, $1.00 goes to the Big Fish pool, and $10.00 goes to prize money.
-The club pays for (optional) plaques.
-Prize money is to be divided as follows:
+Entry fees for the club tournaments will be $45.00 for club members and $10.00 for guests.
+Out of each member’s $45.00 entry fee: $20.00 goes to Summerville Bassmasters general fund, $5 to the Big Fish pool, and $20.00 goes to prize money.
+Prize money is to be paid out as follows:

-Out of each guest’s $10.00 entry fee: $9.00 goes to Summerville Bassmasters and $1.00 goes to the Big Fish pool.
-A First Place Guest plaque will be awarded at the club’s expense.
-Guests are entered into the Big Fish pool as part of their entry fee, but only club members may win the annual Big Fish trophy.
+Out of each guest’s $10.00 entry fee: $5.00 goes to Summerville Bassmasters general fund and $5.00 goes to the Big Fish pool.
+Guest are only eligible to win the Big Fish pool .

 There will be a 1-lb. per minute penalty for every minute late for weigh-in.
 Competitors over 15 minutes late for weigh-in will be disqualified, but will still receive credit for fishing.
 In case of mechanical breakdowns, any tournament boat which tows in another competitor shall not be liable for late penalties or disqualification.
 If a tournament boat becomes or is rendered useless, the competitor(s) may send or bring his or her fish to weigh-in with another participant by water in another tournament boat.